lexro08/DS_ML_projects/p6_ml_tarif_suggestinon/readme.md

 # Tariff suggestions

 The mobile operator Megaline found out that many customers use archive tariffs.
-They want to build a system capable of analyzing customer behavior and offering users a new tariff: "Smart" or "Ultra".
+They want to build a system capable of analyzing customer behaviour and offering users a new tariff: "Smart" or "Ultra".

 We have at our disposal data on the behavior of customers who have already switched to these tariffs (from the course project "Statistical Data Analysis").
 We need to build a model for the classification task that will choose the appropriate tariff.

 We need to build a model with the maximum accuracy value.
 To pass the project successfully, we need to bring the proportion of correct answers to at least 0.75.
-Check accuracy on the test sample ourself.
+Check accuracy on the test sample ourselves.

 # Results of the research